Avg: 2.7 from 43 votes

 1) The first major features you encounter are 2 large pinnacles.
 Traverse the first one, which is called Pinnochio Pinnacle, on its west side.
 Go on the east side of the second higher one, named Bonney's Pinnacle.

 5) Above the notch, (a bolt and good horizontal crack provided belay).
-From there easy ledges and slabs go up and around to the east and to the south summit.
+From there easy ledges and slabs go up and around to the east and to the north (true) summit.
 When Mark and I reached it, we were alone.
 The wind died and while huge flakes still floated down, the sun came out.
 Icefloe Lake below just sparkled.
 Then a party of four ascending the Southwest Couloir (3rd Class) soon joined us.

 Most probably downclimb the Southwest Couloir.
 We traversed back north along the east side of the main summit block -- great view of the whole south side of the Grand -- where a gap allows you to head left (west) back over to the top of the black dike notch.
 We rapped from there into the dike notch and retraced the North Ridge route back to the Lower Saddle.